 Even in an era where the exact Iftar time is but a glance of a smartphone screen away, and the moment of sunset can be known for weeks in advance down to the millisecond, this tradition is still extremely popular, persisting to this day.

 For Muslims in many countries, especially Egypt, hanging the Fanous lantern has become a symbol that represents everything good and joyous about the Holy month.
 The exact shape and size of a Fanous lantern can vary, but in general, they are very colourful and eye-catching.

 Once again, the origins of this tradition are lost to history.
 Some historians think that it comes from the Fatimid dynasty in Egypt, where the children of the city would all come rushing to visit when the Caliph came to visit on the first day of Ramadan, carrying lanterns.

-Others trace its origins to laws that Fatimid rulers passed saying that shop owners and housekeepers were all required to hang lanterns outside their property every night.
+Others trace its origins to laws that Fatimid rulers passed, saying that shop owners and housekeepers were all required to hang lanterns outside their property every night.
 Later, these laws went further, stipulating that women could not leave their houses at night unless they were accompanied by a boy carrying a lantern.
 Lanterns were required at the intersection roads of neighbourhoods, and strict penalties were enforced upon any community that failed to obey.
-Naturally, this all produced a dramatic boom in the lantern making industry, and with their new found wealth, lantern craftsmen came up with newer, more elaborate, and more colourful designs.
+Naturally, this all produced a dramatic boom in the lantern-making industry, and with their newfound wealth, lantern artisans came up with newer, more elaborate, and more colourful designs.